Section detail

 - The WCB will cover the cost of an opioid medication when prescribed:

-- By the injured worker’s treating health care provider.
+- By the worker’s treating health care provider.

 - In accordance with the guidelines of the College of Physicians and Surgeons of Saskatchewan’s General Principles of Appropriate Pain Management with Opioids, and